n0rb4k/Notes/readme.md

 ```
 We could get errors in this execution, we can check these errors in [this site](https://docs.oracle.com/database/121/ERRMG/TNS-00000.htm#ERRMG-GUID-D723D931-ECBA-4FA4-BF1B-1F4FE2EEBAD7").

-If the error would points to a incompatibility between your machine and server, you can add one flag to the previous command like this:
+If the error points to a incompatibility between your machine and server, you can add one flag to the previous command like this:

 ```bash
 tnscmd10g status --10G -h [IP]